robertowm/robertowm.github.io/data/projects/durmaki.md

 company: Novo Ideal
 url: 'https://www.facebook.com/DurmAki'
 thumbnail: /uploads/project-durmaki.jpg
-summary: >-
+---
 Cloud-based solution to rent rooms, aggregated by universities or events, e.g., carnival and World Youth Day.

 It was developed using Java with Play Framework and powered by Google cloud solutions (Google App Engine and Google Cloud SQL) and Amazon cloud storage (AWS S3).
----